zyxrhythm/zyxw/README.txt

 #PLEASE NOTE:
-If you do not have enough experience on how bash scripts work for web development DO NOT attempt to edit those inside the /cgi-bin directory.
+Scripts inside the 'cgi-bin' folder are  bash scripts.
+Bash, though usable, is not intended for web development.
+Please be careful on editing the contents of the 'cgi-bin' folder.